Invisalign vs. Braces: Which Is Right for You?

 Frequently Asked Questions

 Q: Is Invisalign really as effective as braces?
 For mild to moderate orthodontic cases, clinical outcomes with Invisalign and Spark aligners are equivalent to braces.
+A 2023 systematic review in the American Journal of Orthodontics and Dentofacial Orthopedics confirmed that clear aligners produce comparable results to braces for mild-to-moderate malocclusions.
 For very complex movements — particularly severe rotations and significant vertical corrections — braces still have an advantage.
 Your provider should be honest about this distinction and recommend accordingly.

 Q: Can I switch from aligners to braces mid-treatment?
 Yes, it's possible, though it requires a new treatment plan and typically incurs additional cost.
 Switching mid-treatment is uncommon if the correct system was chosen at the start.
 This is why a thorough initial evaluation with digital imaging matters.